nwheels-io/NuLink/CONTRIBUTING.md

-# Welcome
+# Contribution guidelines

-And thanks for considering our project!
+:heart: Welcome, and thanks for considering our project :heart:

+These are mostly guidelines, not rules.
+Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Communication

-All communication is currently held using GitHub issues.
-In the future, we hope to move questions to StackOverflow.com.
+All communication is currently held using [GitHub issues](https://github.com/felix-b/NuLink/issues).
 Before filing an issue, please first check existing issues, including closed ones.

-Before reporting a bug, check that you are on the latest version.
+## Code of conduct

 Please note we have a [Code of Conduct](#Code-of-conduct), please follow it in all your interactions with the project.

-## How To
+## Questions and suggestions

-- Ask a question or file a suggestion: please file an issue
+To ask a question or file a suggestion, just open an issue describing it.

+In the future, we plan to move questions to StackOverflow.com.

+## Reporting a bug

+First verify that you are using the latest version of the tool.

-- Report a bug: please file an issue that contains:
+To report a bug, file an issue that contains:
 - Steps to reproduce
 - Expected result
 - Actual result
 - NuLink command line and output
 - Output of `dotnet --info` command

-### Contributing code
+## Contributing code

-Code changes are always submitted in a pull request.

-#### Dev environment setup
+### Setting up environment

+You will need:

-You'll need .NET Core SDK 2.1+ (not tested on 3.0), and a C# IDE of your choice (VSCode, Visual Studio, etc).
+- .NET Core SDK 2.1+ (not tested on 3.0)
+- C# IDE of your choice (Rider, VSCode, Visual Studio, etc).

-Fork NuLink and clone the fork to your local machine.
-To build the code:
+To build the cloned repo:

 ```
-$ cd NuLink/source
+$ cd source
 $ dotnet restore
 $ dotnet build
 ```

+### Testing

+At the moment, we have acceptance tests which actually install the tool from NuGet and apply it to pre-created projects and packages.
+Acceptance tests run as part of continuous integration on Linux and Windows VMs (see next section).

+Unit tests are currently missing (the alpha version is a successful proof of concept).
+Next step is extracting some abstractions to make it possible to write unit tests.
+We will use NUnit framework.

+### Continuous integration

+All changes in code and documentation are merged into `master` through pull requests.

+This project runs [continuous integration on AppVeyor](https://ci.appveyor.com/project/felix-b/nulink).
+There are two builds, both scripted using YAML files:

+- `NuLink`: CI build triggered on every push to a PR branch and every merge into `master`, scripted by [appveyor.yml](appveyor.yml).
+  - The build does: compile and package the tool; push package to CI feed; install the tool from CI feed; run acceptance tests.
+  - For cross-platform testing, the build runs on both Linux and Windows VMs.
+  - Commits containing only changes to documentation .md files don't trigger the build

+- `NuLink-Release`: creates release version of the tool package and pushes it to **nuget.org**.
+It is scripted by [release.appveyor.yml](release.appveyor.yml).
+This build is triggered manually by maintainers.

-#### Discussing changes
+### Submitting changes

+Code and documentation changes should be submitted in a pull request.

-If you want to submit relatively small change that doesn't impact the concept, just submit a PR.
+If you want to submit a relatively small change that doesn't impact the concept, just submit a PR.

-If it's a big and fundamental change or enhancement, please file an issue and discuss it first.
+If it's a big and fundamental change or enhancement, please first file an issue and discuss it with us.

-#### Coding conventions
+### Coding conventions

-We follow standard C#/.NET rules for naming and casing, with emphasis at these points:
+We follow standard C#/.NET rules for naming and casing, with emphasis on these points:

-- Tabs: use spaces (important!); use indent size of 4
+- Tabs: use spaces and indent size of 4

-- Control flow statement (`if`, `while`, etc) must always user brackets, even if the body is empty
+- Control flow statements (`if`, `while`, etc) must always have brackets, even when their body is a single line

-- Object/collection initializers, anonymous delegates: the opening bracket stays on the same line (K&R style).
+- Object/collection initializers and anonymous delegates: the opening bracket stays on the same line (K&R style).

-# Code of Conduct

-## Contributor Covenant Code of Conduct
+## Code of Conduct

 ### Our Pledge